-1.4 REPORTS
+1.6 REPORTS

-- .1 Submit four (4) copies of inspection and test reports to Contract Administrator. - .2 Provide copies to Subcontractor of Work being inspected or tested, manufacturer or fabricator of material being inspected or tested.
+- .1 Submit four (4) copies of inspection and test reports to Contract Administrator, prior to inclusion with the O&M manuals, in accordance with Section 01 33 00 Submittal Procedures. - .2 Provide copies to Subcontractor of Work being inspected or tested, manufacturer or fabricator of material being inspected or tested.

-1.5 TESTS AND MIX DESIGNS
+1.7 TESTS AND MIX DESIGNS

-- .1 Furnish test results and mix designs as requested. - .2 Cost of tests and mix designs beyond those called for in Contract Documents or beyond those required by law of Place of Work will be appraised by Contract Administrator and may be authorized as recoverable.
+- .1 Furnish test results and mix designs as requested. - .2 Cost of tests and mix designs beyond those called for in Contract Documents or beyond those required by law of Place of Work will be appraised by Contract Administrator and may be authorized as recoverable. - Part 2 Products NOT USED - Part 3 Execution NOT USED